PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 </details>

-Now that you have an network to your esp32.
+Now that you have an network to your esp32. <br/>
-This is the first step.
+This is the first step. <br/>
-Now you must understand and work MQTT IoT.
+Now you must understand and work MQTT IoT. <br/>

-Take your computer and [download Mosquitto](https://everythingsmarthome.co.uk/howto/how-to-install-an-mqtt-broker-mosquitto-install-config-on-debian-ubuntu-mint-fedora-raspbian/).
+Take your computer and [download Mosquitto](https://everythingsmarthome.co.uk/howto/how-to-install-an-mqtt-broker-mosquitto-install-config-on-debian-ubuntu-mint-fedora-raspbian/). <br/>

-On this piece you have a [Broker MQTT](https://www.journaldunet.fr/web-tech/dictionnaire-de-l-iot/1440686-mqtt-comment-fonctionne-ce-protocole/) with a raspberry.
+On this piece you have a [Broker MQTT](https://www.journaldunet.fr/web-tech/dictionnaire-de-l-iot/1440686-mqtt-comment-fonctionne-ce-protocole/) with a raspberry. <br/>

-* Call a manager to explain how a broker works. :blush:
+* Call a manager to explain how a broker works. :wave:

 #### Resources
 - [Download Mosquitto](https://everythingsmarthome.co.uk/howto/how-to-install-an-mqtt-broker-mosquitto-install-config-on-debian-ubuntu-mint-fedora-raspbian/)